 Fatima al-Fihri played a great role in the civilisation and culture in her community.
 She migrated with her father Mohamed al-Fihri from Qayrawan in Tunisia to Fez.
 She grew up with her sister in an educated family and learnt Fiqh (Islamic jurisprudence) and Hadith.
 Fatima inherited a considerable amount of money from her father which she used to build a mosque for her community.
 Established in the year 859, the Qarawiyin mosque had the oldest, and possibly the first university in the world.
 Students travelled there from all over the world to study Islamic studies, astronomy, languages, and sciences.
 Arabic numbers became known and used in Europe through this university.
 This is just one important example of the role of women in the advancement of education and civilisation.

 Razia (or Raziyya) Sultana of Delhi who took power in Delhi for four years (1236-1240 CE).
 She was the only woman ever to sit on the throne of Delhi.
 Razia’s ancestors were Muslims of Turkish descent who came to India in the 11th century.
 Contrary to custom, her father selected her, over her brothers, to be his successor.
 After her father’s death, she was persuaded to step down from the throne in favour of her stepbrother Ruknuddin, but, opposed to his rule, the people demanded that she become Sultana in 1236.
-She established peace and order, encouraged trade, built roads, planted trees, dug wells, supported poets, painters, and musicians, constructed schools and libraries, appeared in public without the veil, wore tunic and headdress of a man.
+She established peace and order, encouraged trade, built roads, planted trees, dug wells, supported poets, painters, and musicians, constructed schools and libraries, appeared in public without the veil, wore the tunic and headdress of a man.
 State meetings were often open to the people.
 Yet, she made enemies when she tried to eliminate some of the discriminations against her Hindu subjects.
 (Image Source)

-During Muslim civilisation, numerous women excelled in various fields in Subsaharan Africa.
+During the Muslim civilisation, numerous women excelled in various fields in Subsaharan Africa.
 Among them was Queen Amina of Zaria (1588-1589).
 She was the eldest daughter of Bakwa Turunku, who founded the Zazzau Kingdom in 1536.
 Amina came to power between 1588 and 1589.
 Amina is generally remembered for her fierce military exploits.
 Of special quality is her brilliant military strategy and in particular engineering skills in erecting great walled camps during her various campaigns.
 She is generally credited with the building of the famous Zaria wall.

 Labana of Cordoba (Spain, ca. 10th century) was thoroughly versed in the exact sciences; her talents were equal to the solution of the most complex geometrical and algebraic problems, and her vast acquaintance with general literature obtained her the important employment of private secretary to the Caliph Al-Hakam II.

 Sutayta al-Mahmali.
 Sutayta was taught and guided by several scholars including her father.
 Other scholars who taught her were Abu Hamza b.
 Qasim, Omar b.
 Abdul-‘Aziz al-Hashimi, Ismail b.
 Al-Abbas al-Warraq and Abdul-Alghafir b.
 Salamah al-Homsi.
 She was praised by historians such as Ibn al-Jawzi, Ibn al-Khatib Baghdadi and Ibn Kathīr.
 She died in the year 377H/987CE.
 Sutayta did not specialise in just one subject but excelled in many fields such as Arabic literature, hadith, and jurisprudence as well as mathematics.
-It is said that she was an expert in hisab (arithmetics) and fara’idh (successoral calculations), both being practical branches of mathematics which were well developed in her time.
-It is said also that she invented solutions to equations which have been cited by other mathematicians, which denote aptitude in algebra.
+It is said that she was an expert in hisab (arithmetics) and fara’idh (successoral calculations), both being practical branches of mathematics that were well developed in her time.
+It is said also that she invented solutions to equations that have been cited by other mathematicians, which denote aptitude in algebra.
 Although these equations were few, they demonstrated that her skills in mathematics went beyond a simple aptitude to perform calculations.

-Gevher Nesibe Sultan “was an early 13th century princess of the Sultanate of Rum, the daughter of Kilij Arslan II and sister of Kaykhusraw I, and the namesake of a magnificent complex comprising a hospital, an adjoining medrese devoted primarily to medical studies, and a mosque in Kayseri, Turkey.
+Gevher Nesibe Sultan “was an early 13th-century princess of the Sultanate of Rum, the daughter of Kilij Arslan II and sister of Kaykhusraw I, and the namesake of a magnificent complex comprising a hospital, an adjoining medrese devoted primarily to medical studies, and a mosque in Kayseri, Turkey.
 The complex (külliye in Turkish) that she endowed, is considered one of the preeminent monuments of Seljuk architecture.
 The hospital was built between 1204 and 1206, and the medrese, whose construction started immediately after Gevher Nesibe’s death in 1206, was finished in 1210.
 The complex takes its name from the princess.
 The medrese within is known under a variety of names: the Gevher Nesibe Medrese; the Çifte Medrese (Twin Medrese); or as the Gıyasiye Medrese, after Ghiyath al-Din Kaykhusraw I, who was responsible for its construction.
 The tomb within the medrese is said to belong to Gevher Nesibe.”(Source)

 “Melike Mama Hatun, or simply Mama Hatun, was a female ruler of the Saltukid dynasty, with its capital in Erzurum, for an estimated nine years between 1191 to 1200.
-During her reign she had a caravanserai, a mosque, a bridge, and a hammam built in the town of Tercan, located midway between Erzincan and Erzurum, which are still standing and are named after her.
+During her reign, she had a caravanserai, a mosque, a bridge, and a hammam built in the town of Tercan, located midway between Erzincan and Erzurum, which are still standing and are named after her.
 Her tomb is also in Tercan.
-The town itself was called Mamahatun until recently, and is still referred to as such locally.
+The town itself was called Mamahatun until recently and is still referred to as such locally.
 Mama Hatun also remains a vivacious figure in Turkish folk literature to this day.”
-(Source) Mama Hatun Kulliyesi (Kulliye means complex of buildings adjacent to a mosque, “Collage” in modern English).
+(Source) Mama Hatun Kulliyesi (Kulliye means a complex of buildings adjacent to a mosque, “Collage” in modern English).